What is Google Authorship and Author Rank?

 Of course you would replace the link information with your Google Plus profile link.

-Understand that setting up Google Authorship is not an instant ticket to SEO Success Land.
+Understand that Author Rank is not an instant ticket to Google Traffic Land.
 This is only one part of the puzzle.
 (Read details about search engine optimization here.)

 It's more about connecting all the content that you own and attaching it to your name for branding purposes and building your individual author rank as a content publisher.